runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 For this I would write a new builder.
 I would start by copying the original, and then adjust the headers as desired.
-I would also account for the format in the cache-key because its something that affects the response but is not captured by the URL itself.
+I would also account for the format in the cache-key because it is something that affects the response but is not captured by the URL itself.

 ```diff
 import { buildBaseURL, buildQueryParams } from '@ember-data/request-utils';